awih97/Custom-KWS-for-STM32-using-Edge-Impulse/README.md

 # Prerequisites

-Make sure you followed the Home Automation keywords tutorial, and have a trained impulse.
+Make sure you followed the [Home Automation keywords tutorial](Home Automation traininig dataset/README.md) A, and have a trained impulse.

 Creating your Edge Impulse project
 In this tutorial we'll build a model that can distinguish between different type of shoes: flip flops, sneakers or running shoes.